nimroddanielmaayan/next.js-demo-2/notes.md

   actually necceesary.
 Not every web application really needs to run on the client and on the server simultaneously

+- This is why Next.js can be used in an architecture that includes only itself and a database, without any need for a standalone server application (like Node.js or Flask) or for an API layer.
+But, such an architecture is only recommended for certain use cases

 ## The Basics

 ### Next.js Folder Structure